Bethegnt/chai-aur-js/10_advance/01_apiRequest/apiRequest.md

-In JavaScript, there are older and newer ways to make API requests, with the newer methods being more modern and preferred.
+There are older and newer ways to make API requests, with the newer methods being more modern and preferred.

 **Older Way (Callback-Based):**